4nuit/QSMO/README.md

 ## QSMO

-SYCL-based quantum simulator using sparse matrices and qubit wise multiplication for gate computation
+SYCL-based quantum simulator using sparse matrices and qubit wise multiplication for gate computation with Intel OneAPI.

 - **SpMV** kernels: see [oneapi/math/sparse_bkas/types.hpp](https://github.com/uxlfoundation/oneMath/blob/develop/include/oneapi/math/sparse_blas/types.hpp). **COO** format and **default_alg** with **sorted_by_rows** are used here (*symmetric* is not yet implemented for cuBlas, other algos such as **coo_alg1** could be used).